derekTurner/Javascript-Games_Fund-23/Block_3/section_1d/dev.md

 setupCounter(document.querySelector<HTMLButtonElement>('#counter')!)
 ```

-This file first imports the images an stylesheet before importing the function setupCounter from the module file counter.ts.
+This file first imports a stylesheetand images before importing the function setupCounter from the module file counter.ts.

 The output is created by adding to the innerHTML of the #app div.